 The Old Main Society exists to thank living individuals who have provided a financial foundation by donating 25 or more fiscal years.
 Like Old Main, members of the society provide invaluable leadership to Macalester, by providing steady, consistent support to the college.

-Members of the Old Main Society, valued members of the Macalester community, will be recognized in such publications as the donor report and receive invitations to select events.
+Members of the Old Main Society, valued members of the Macalester community, are given special designation in the Honor Roll of Donors and receive invitations to select events.

 General Giving Societies